KamilGronek/kg-cosmos/README.md

 # Introduction

 The purpose of the application was to obtain a similar layout of the application placed on the Figma platform and to code it.
-When working with the API, I used the endpoint query.
-It uses the post method, thanks to which the entire sorting mechanism is performed on the server side, thanks to which I reduce the complexity of the code on the client side, it is more efficient
+When I was working with the API, I used the endpoint query.
+It uses the post method, thanks to which the entire sorting mechanism is performed on the server side, and I reduce the complexity of the code on the client side, it is more efficient

 When I was working in a Chrome browser using Dev Tools, I suggested a size above 1200px in height and 768px in width.